How to Play Blackjack

 21 + 3 Xtreme

-The 21 + 3 is an optional wager on the game of Blackjack and is based on a 3 card hand using the Dealer’s one (1) up card and the player’s two (2) initial up cards to form a 3 card poker hand.
+The 21 + 3 is an optional wager on the game of Blackjack and is based on a 3 card hand using the dealer’s one (1) up card and the player’s two (2) initial up cards to form a 3 card poker hand.
 A Blackjack wager must be wagered to play the 21 + 3 Xtreme.

 Blazing 7’s Progressive

 Blazing 7’s Progressive is an optional progressive side bet for Blackjack.
-The Blazing 7’s Progressive considers the player’s first two (2) initial up cards along with the Dealer’s one (1) up card.
-The Dealer’s up card will only count as the third 7, which means the player’s first two (2) initial up cards must both be 7s for the Dealer’s 7 to count as the third 7.
+The Blazing 7’s Progressive considers the player’s first two (2) initial up cards along with the dealer’s one (1) up card.
+The dealer’s up card will only count as the third 7, which means the player’s first two (2) initial up cards must both be 7s for the dealer’s 7 to count as the third 7.
 A Blackjack wager must be wagered to player the Blazing 7’s Progressive.
 Wager must be $5.

-Mix Minimum
+Mixed Minimum

-Mix Minimum is an option that allows you to combine both your Blackjack wager and your Kings Bounty or 21 + 3 wagers to meet the table minimum. (i.e., if the table minimum is $15, you can wager $10 on the Blackjack wager and $5 on the Kings Bounty or 21 + 3 wager or vice versa), the Progressive wager is not eligible to be included in Mix Minimum.
+Mixed Minimum is an option that allows you to combine both your Blackjack wager and your Kings Bounty or 21 + 3 wagers to meet the table minimum. (i.e., if the table minimum is $15, you can wager $10 on the Blackjack wager and $5 on the Kings Bounty or 21 + 3 wager or vice versa), the Progressive wager is not eligible to be included in Mixed Minimum.